Dominikvdv/LeetCode-Training/README.md

 # LeetCode-Training
-Compare solutions of LeetCode problems with friends and students
+Compare solutions of LeetCode problems with friends and students.